airbytehq/airbyte/docs/connector-development/README.md

 Airbyte provides some Connector Development Kits (CDKs) to help you build connectors.

+### Connector builder UI

+The [connector builder UI](connector-builder-ui/overview.md) is based on the low-code development framework below and allows to develop and use connectors without leaving the Airbyte UI (no local development environment required).

 ### Low-code Connector-Development Framework

-You can use the [low-code framework](config-based/low-code-cdk-overview.md) to build source connectors for REST APIs via a [connector builder UI](config-based/connector-builder-ui.md) or by modifying boilerplate YAML files.
+You can use the [low-code framework](config-based/low-code-cdk-overview.md) to build source connectors for REST APIs by modifying boilerplate YAML files.

 ### Python Connector-Development Kit \(CDK\)